yixianwang/yixian-site/content/notes/interview-projects.md

 5. One Specific Functionality
    - As detailed as possible.
 One or two APIs in detail(method, uri, payload).
 Service layers, which services are called? how the services communicates(REST, Messaging), where the data is stored(SQL Database, NoSQL, S3 bucket).
 Chanllenges.

-## eBay - Data Analytics Dashboard
+## Project 1: eBay - Data Analytics Dashboard
 1. Company Info.
    - eBay is an e-commerce company, that connects buyers and sellers around the world.
 2. Project Name.